Early Days to the Present

 OUTDOORS - THE EARLY DAYS - 1913

-A certain gentleman by the name of Mills arrived in Sudbury to become mine host of the Black Boy Public House on Market Hill, in 2021 it was renamed The Lady Elizabeth.
-Mills was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest and a few other residents formed the Sudbury Bowls Club.
+A certain gentleman by the name of Mills arrived in Sudbury to become mine host of the Black Boy Public House on Market Hill, in 2021 the Black Boy was renamed The Lady Elizabeth.
+Mills was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest, who together with a few local residents formed the Sudbury Bowls Club.

 They rented a piece of land at the bottom of the cricket meadow and started digging out foundations to a depth of two and a half feet, laying a bed of brick bats, a thick layer of sand covered by soil and turf which they obtained from the Acton Lane area.

 There was no hedge dividing the bowling green from the cricket ground in those days, so they purchased and used a row of iron hurdles on wheels, as used for sheep pens as the boundary fence.

 The green they developed was very small, it has been enlarged twice since those early beginnings.
 There were no ditches around the bowling green and the consequence was that many of the woods finished up in the flower beds which were around three sides of the bowling green, many would crash into the row of iron hurdles. and the bowlers did not bowl from anywhere in particular.
 Often they would bowl from corner to corner with the lead player casting the jack in which ever direction he fancied at the time.

 The bowls they used were old fashioned lawn bowls made from Lignum vitae wood with a large bulge on one side, nails were driven into this bulge to create the bias.

 There was no pavilion in the early days, but the bowlers were allowed to use the cricket pavilion.
 After a while a pavilion was provided for the club members utilising some old stables which were on the site.
 Billy Berry a confectioner in Friars Street and famous for his home-made ice cream was mainly responsible for the acquisition and conversion of these building into a bowls pavilion.